alext111/alext111/index.md

 ### Password Manager
-Web app created with a MERN stack that allows users to generate, encrypt, and store passwords with MongoDB.
-Passwords are encrypted using AES and can be accessed through the front end.
+This application allows for users to generate and manage passwords that are encrypted and stored into MongoDB.
+Passwords are encrypted using AES encryption which can be manually chosen by the user if desired.

+### Frontend

+    Built with React
+    Handles UI, form input, and client-side logic Communicates with the backend via HTTP API calls

+### Backend

+    Built with Node.js and Express
+    Exposes REST API endpoints
+    Handles password generation, encryption, and decryption
+    Uses MongoDB for data storage
+    Includes automated tests using Jest

 #### Live Demo
 ![pmdemo](https://github.com/user-attachments/assets/bddb29ca-135e-4438-9db3-0f7c0a2a16ee)